 API access is governed by the Censys Terms of Service and all scripted access should use this API.
 Your API rate limits are shown on the Censys Platform Personal Access Tokens page.

 - API usage aligns with the data access capacity of your tier.
-For example, the Starter tier can view one week of host history while the Enterprise tier can view one month of history.
-For more information, see Data Access Tiers and Entitlements.
+For example, the Starter tier can view one week of host history while the Enterprise tier can view at least one month of history.
+For more information, see Feature and Data Access Tiers.

 - Base URL: There is a new base URL for the Censys Platform API.